Here is how you can install Apache2 on Ubuntu. In particular on Vultr’s instance i.e. Ubuntu 16.04 / 18.10 and 18.04 LTS.

 sudo apt install apache2

-This is it, Apache2 is installed and it starts automatically.
+That’s it, Apache2 is installed and active.
 You can check the Apache2 service status by using the following command:

 sudo systemctl status apache2